 It is relatively inexpensive and easy to shine up.

-I, as a goldsmith, noticed problems with this metal while soldering or welding.
-When I first came into contact with it years ago in Vancouver, it was to repair a piece that had separated.
-I noticed a black soot line inside the weld.
-Some of the senior goldsmiths said that that was why they didn’t use it; because it oxidised so quickly - even using a good dose of flux.
+There are some problems with this metal while soldering or welding.
+I first came into contact with it years ago.
+It was to repair a piece that had separated.
+I had noticed a black soot line inside the weld.
+Some of the senior goldsmiths said that was why they didn’t use anymore.
+It oxidised quickly.
+A good dose of flux didn't even help.

-Yet it's very inexpensive and great to have as fun "jewellery", so you don't have to worry as much about losing or damaging it.
+It is very inexpensive and great to have as fun jewellery.
+You don't have to worry as much about losing or damaging it.

-Silver also tarnishes without a plating of some sort, although a non-tarnishing silver alloy is now available.
+Silver also tarnishes without a plating of some sort.
+Rodium plating or plastic are often used.
+A non-tarnishing silver alloy is now available.

 This metal has enjoyed an increasing use in men's wedding bands in recent years.
 It is very light-weight and non-irritating to the skin.
-It does scratch easily, but not deeply.
+It scratches easily but not deeply.
 Titanium is also relatively inexpensive.

 The word "tungsten" is Swedish for "heavy stone".
-Thus it is a very heavy, dense material.
+It is a very heavy and dense material.

-It also has an incredibly hard surface.
-One selling technique is to give the client a file and ask him to try and scratch the surface.
-Don't drop the ring on a hard surface however, because depending on the alloy, the ring just might shatter upon impact, as it can be very brittle.
+Tungsten also has an incredibly hard surface.
+One selling technique is to give the client a file and ask them to try and scratch the surface.
+Don't drop the ring on a hard surface because the ring just might shatter upon impact.
+Items that are incredibly hard are often very brittle.

-Goldsmiths are generally unable to work with Tungsten carbide (as far as I am aware).
-These rings are made by machining though an industrial process.
+Goldsmiths are generally unable to work with Tungsten carbide as far as I am aware.
+These rings are made though an industrial machining process.